JBL-987/Virtual_Clinic/README.md

 # Virtual Clinic

-My Flutter Project With Ai as a Doctor
+My Flutter Project With AI Chat as a Doctor

 ## This Project is still on development
 you may contribute if you want